antcc/rk-bfr/README.md

 This package was developed as part of my [master's thesis](https://github.com/antcc/tfm), which has since been rewritten and expanded as [an article](https://github.com/antcc/rk-bfr-preprint).
+An improved version of this package that uses RJMCMC samplers is available [here](https://github.com/antcc/rk-bfr-jump).

 ------------